Rebekah Elmaloglou: Career

 Elmaloglou has appeared in numerous roles in various programmes and films such as Mad Max Beyond Thunderdome (1985), Five Times Dizzy (1986) and Jocelyn Moorhouse' debut film The Siege of Barton's Bathroom (1986), Relatives, In Too Deep (also known as Mack the Knife) (1989) and Love in Limbo (1993) plus the 1988 telemovie Princess Kate.
 In 1989, she had a two-week guest stint as asthmatic street-kid Simone in E Street and immediately followed this with a regular role in Home and Away as Sophie Simpson (1990–1993).
 She left the soap in late 1992 and travelled to the UK to appear in a production of Cinderella during the pantomime season.
 She later appeared in a production of Aladdin.

 Following Home and Away, Elmaloglou appeared alongside Russell Crowe in the Australian film The Sum of Us (1994), and guest starred in A Country Practice as Christine Agapitos, a love interest for Gavin Harrison's character Hugo Strzelecki.
 She relished filming The Sum of Us, and compared filming it to Home and Away:

 "You feel like you're really acting and really doing something when you do film, because in television you're grinding your way through it.
 The moment you finish one script you're on to another one, and it just goes on and on and on.
 (In film) you have more time to work with it – not at it – and you spend more time talking to the director about the role and, yes, your best work comes out of a film and you feel that you can really show your talents as an actress."

 In 1994, she appeared on the stage at the Sydney Opera House in Caravan.
 In a 1995 interview, she stated that she did not receive the offers she had anticipated after leaving Home and Away and that finding work was a struggle.
 Elmaloglou appeared in Pacific Drive in 1996 as a victim of incest, who dices with death when she turns to drugs.
 She appeared in an episode of Life Support as a "publicity whore".
 The actress later posed naked in a Gothic-themed set of photographs for the Australian celebrity nude art magazine Black+White.
+In 2000, Elmaloglou guest starred in All Saints as Justine Addison, a pregnant women whose husband is injured in a workplace accident.

 On 7 February 2013, it was announced that Elmaloglou had joined the cast of Neighbours as Terese Willis, a role she remained in until the show's then-final episode on 28 July 2022.
 Elmaloglou continued in the part when Neighbours was picked up by Amazon Freevee in 2023.

+In January 2026, Elmaloglou was announced as a contestant on the twelfth season of I'm a Celebrity..Get Me Out of Here!.
+The series was pre-filmed in December 2025.
+She was eliminated on 18 February 2026, placing fourth overall.